Anna-Euphrosyne

-Anna-Euphrosyne Angelina or Anna-Helena Angelina (?–1253), was a Grand Princess of Galicia and Volhynia by marriage to Roman the Great, in 1199–1205.
+Anna-Euphrosyne Angelina or Anna-Helena Angelina (?–1253), was a Princess of Galicia and Volhynia by marriage to Roman the Great, in 1199–1205.
 She was regent of the Principality during the minority of her son Daniel of Galicia from 1205 to 1214.

 Life

 Early life

-She was the daughter of Byzantine Emperor Isaac II Angelos and Irene Palaiologina, a daughter of George Palaiologos (according to the Russian historian Aleksandr Mayorov).
-In the Galician–Volhynian Chronicle she is known simply as the Grand Prince of Roman.
-According to Aleksandr Mayorov, the first have the chronicle (Daniel of Galicia chronicle) is similar to Byzantine rather than Ruthenian historiography not out of coincidence.
+She was the daughter of Byzantine Emperor Isaac II Angelos and his first wife Irene, likely a Tornikina.

+In the Galician–Volhynian Chronicle she is known simply as the Princess of Roman.
+According to Aleksandr Mayorov, the first half of the chronicle (Daniel of Galicia chronicle) is similar to Byzantine rather than Ruthenian historiography not out of coincidence.
 In his lection Mayorov tries to prove that not only the chronicle, but the prince himself has Byzantine origin, highly unlikely since he waged wars against the cumans (Cumanen/ Comnen), holding temporary seat in the Byzantium at the time.
 According to another Russian historian, Vasiliy Pashuto, Anna might have been a daughter of some wealthy Volhynian boyar.

-Grand Princess
+Princess

-She married the Grand Prince of Galicia and Volhynia, Roman the Great.
+She married the Prince of Galicia and Volhynia, Roman the Great.

 The name of Roman's wife is under discussion.
 The name was assumed to be Anna based on the fact that her grandchild Mstislav Danilovich established the Church of Saint Joachim and Anna in Volodymyr.
 According to the Supraśl Orthodox Monastery and Kiev Caves Monastery obituaries, her second name was Helena.
 It is possible that she was a daughter of Margaret of Hungary (House of Árpád) rather than Irene Palaiologina.

 It is known that Roman the Great was killed at the Battle of Zawichost in 1205, possibly rushing to help Philip of Swabia, who was married to Anna's sister Irene Angelina.
 The existence of relations between Philip and Roman could be traced with the fact that Roman was recorded to be among the founders of the 12th century Peterskirche of Benedictine monastery in Erfurt when he gave as a charity 20 grzywna of silver.